Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura Review Summary

-Let’s start with an overview, but if you’re considering buying, I STRONGLY suggest you read on afterwards for the details.
+Let’s start with an overview, but if you’re considering buying, I STRONGLY suggest you read on for the details afterwards.

 Battery Life Claims and Performance Details:

-Coros Dura stands out in claimed battery life with up to 120 hours (40-80 in real-world use) plus solar boosting capabilities.
+Coros Dura stands out for its claimed battery life of up to 120 hours (40-80 in real-world use), plus solar charging capabilities.

 GPS is very accurate on roads and trails.